-Next, combine the sugar and butter in a medium sauce pan and bring to a boil for 3 minutes.
+Next, combine the sugar and butter in a medium sauce pan and bring to a boil for 3 minutes. (a teeny bit longer if at at higher elevations.)
 This creates that yummy, buttery toffee!

 Immediately after it’s done boiling, spread it on the saltines, evenly coating all the crackers.

 Then, place in a 400 degree oven for 5-6 minutes.
 Once out of the oven, spread the dark chocolate morsels on the top.
 When it’s slightly set sprinkle the nuts over the top!
 Cool, break into pieces and enjoy!!

 Saltine Toffee: The Perfect Gift For Any Occasion

 Girls night.
 Yes, please.

 Here are some ideas to package up your Saltine Toffee as a gift for your teachers!

 This stuff is so good, my son says to pay him for his chores in Toffee rather than money!
 Wow, it’s worth that much!
 His favorite is Peanut Butter Saltine Toffee.